bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 var sum = add(3, 4);

-- These functions are bound to the global object (_a “mistake in the design of the language” according to Douglas Crockford)_ and consequently so is `this`[even in inner functions](https://github.com/Lambda-April/Unsorted-Notes/blob/main)
+- These functions are bound to the global object (_a “mistake in the design of the language " according to Douglas Crockford)_ and consequently so is `this`[even in inner functions](https://github.com/Lambda-April/Unsorted-Notes/blob/main)
 - Invoking `this` within an inner function will therefore refer to its _own_ `this` and not the one in global scope

 Workaround: Artificially create a new `this`: